CS-LNU-Learning-Objectives/the-node-plattform/npm.md

 ```
 npm install <name of the module> -g
 ```
 The npm program will then install the module in its global folder which depends on the operating system you´re using and in what folder node is installed.
-[More info...](https://docs.npmjs.com/files/folders)
+[More info about this.](https://docs.npmjs.com/files/folders)

 ## The package.json file
 Every node project should have a package.json file in it root folder.
 This is a meta file that describes your project.
 Thing as author, version, repo-URL is written to this file.
 The package.json also describes what dependencies your project has, that is what other modules it depends on.